BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 handwriting-keyboard-t --tessdata-dir=/home/user/ --lang=chi_sim -a
 ```

-In this case (above), to recognize hand written pattern programm will use Tesseract OCR (as default OCR engine) with training data from folder "**/home/user/**" and language "**chi_sim**" (Chinese simplified), particularly the file "**/home/user/chi_sim.traineddata**".
-Also in this case the programm will automatically send request to tesseract-ocr after every stroke, because it was launched with "**-a**" parameter.
+In this case (above), to recognize hand written pattern program will use Tesseract OCR (as default OCR engine) with training data from folder "**/home/user/**" and language "**chi_sim**" (Chinese simplified), particularly the file "**/home/user/chi_sim.traineddata**".
+Also in this case the program will automatically send request to tesseract-ocr after every stroke, because it was launched with "**-a**" parameter.

 ## Installing dependencies

-1) Install preferred OCR engine Tesseract OCR or/and PaddleOCR.
+1) Install OCR engine: Tesseract OCR or/and PaddleOCR.
     - in debian based linux system you can install Tesseract OCR from repository:
         ```
         sudo apt install tesseract-ocr